 The basic steel production in the steel industry, processes are based on three steps which are raw material preparation, ironmaking then steelmaking.
 All these processes can be ended with many different types of steels for specific needs.

 Methods for fabrication in the steel industry have advanced essentially since industrial production began in the late 19th century.
-Current techniques are as yet dependent on similar fundamental ground as the first Bessemer Process, which uses oxygen to bring down the carbon content in iron.
+Current techniques are as yet dependent on the similar fundamental ground as the first Bessemer Process, which uses oxygen to bring down the carbon content in iron.

-Ironmaking step, includes the crude feeds of iron metal, coke, and lime being melted in a blast furnace.
+The ironmaking step includes the crude feeds of iron metal, coke, and lime being melted in a blast furnace.
 Additionally, the final liquid iron still contains 4-4.5 percent carbon and different pollutions that make it fragile.

-Steelmaking has two essential techniques: BOF (Basic Oxygen Furnace) and the more present day EAF (Electric Arc Furnace).
+Steelmaking has two essential techniques: BOF (Basic Oxygen Furnace) and the more present-day EAF (Electric Arc Furnace).
 Essential shaping, for example, hot rolled and cold rolled strips, rods, tube rounds, structural shapes, rails.
 Afterwards, secondary procedures that are coating, heat treatment, surface treatment, metal cutting give the steel its last shape and properties

 Different Methods in the Steel Industry

 Thermodynamically heat changes to work in a cycle called Rankine Cycle and this system depends on the water gives around 85% of overall power generation.